jyn514/GradeForge/README.md

 	- if true, assert the output file does not exist
 	- if false, don't write headers
 - the submit button for `index.html` is broken
-- add rules in the makefile for courses and sections in past years. png_for won't work until this is implemented.
+- add rules in the makefile for courses in past years.

 ### Non-Goals
 - registering automatically. this would require storing the *university*